-Smith Fig Cuttings (3 Cuttings Per Order)
+Smith Fig Cuttings - 3 Per Order

 Why choosing the right fig variety matters